 Claudia Ruiz is an Economist in the Finance and Private Sector Development Team of the Development Research Group.
 She joined the Bank in September 2011.
 Her research has focused on understanding the impact that access to finance has on individuals and firms, and the role that financial services have in promoting economic development.
 She holds a Ph.D. in Economics from UCLA.

-Nan Zhou is a Research Analyst with the Development Research Group.
-His recent research explores the ownership, funding structure and performance of international banks, particularly in developing country contexts.
-In the past, he studied the role of long-term finance provision by capital markets and the extent it relates to institutional investor presence.
-He also participated in the IMF-World Bank Financial Sector Assessment Program for China, contributing to technical areas including bond market development, shadow banking, and resolution of distressed debts.
-He holds an M.A. in economics from Cornell University and B.Soc.Sc. from the Chinese University of Hong Kong.
+Nan Zhou is a Financial Sector Analyst within the World Bank Finance, Competitiveness, and Innovation Global Practice.
+A member of the Vienna Financial Sector Advisory Center, he works to strengthen supervisory practices and improve policy coordination for financial stability in Emerging Europe and Central Asia countries.
+In the past, his research topics included the funding strategies and performance of international banks, the impact of the financial crisis on firm capital structure, and the determinants of costs of bank financial intermediation.
+He has also participated in the IMF-World Bank Financial Sector Assessment Program for China, contributing to technical areas including bond market development, shadow banking, and resolution of distressed debts.
+He holds an M.A. in Economics from Cornell University and B.Soc.Sc. from the Chinese University of Hong Kong.”